venkatarajasekhar/amd-codexl-analyzer/README.md

 ### Building on Windows ###
 AMD CodeXL Static Analyzer builds with Visual Studio 2015.
 Open the solution file at \CodeXL\AllProjectsBuild\CodeXLAnalyzerStandAlone.sln and build all of the projects.
+Note: to run Vulkan, OpenGL and Live Register Analysis on Windows, you need to do the following:
+* OpenGL: the contents of Common\Lib\AMD\OpenGL\VirtualContext\Release\win32 should be copied to a folder named 'x86' under the build output folder.
+* OpenGL: the contents of Common\Lib\AMD\OpenGL\VirtualContext\Release\win64 should be copied to a folder named 'x64' under the build output folder.
+* Vulkan: the contents of Common\Lib\AMD\Vulkan\rev_1_0_0\Release\win32 should be copied to a folder named 'x86' under the build output folder.
+* Vulkan: the contents of Common\Lib\AMD\Vulkan\rev_1_0_0\Release\win64 should be copied to a folder named 'x64' under the build output folder.
+* Live Register Analysis: the contents of Common\Lib\AMD\ShaderAnalysis\Windows\x86 should be copied to a folder named 'x86' under the build output folder.
+A post-build script will be added in the future.

 ### Building on Linux ###
 One time setup: